 In 1584, at the Battle of Komaki-Nagakute, Tomonobu agreed with a proposal by Mori Yoshinari to attack Mount Komaki, joining in the offensive as an overseer, but, owing to a surprise attack at Haguro by retainers of the Tokugawa including Sakai Tadatsugu and Sakakibara Yasumasa, he fled in defeat.
 Furthermore, just before the battle, he was entrusted with a written will from Mori Yoshinari.
 This was addressed to Yoshinari’s wife in the Ikeda clan, but had an original reference to Bitō Jinemon, so there is uncertainty regarding the intended recipient.
 This same year, Tomonobu became the lord of Toyooka Castle in Tajima Province.

 In 1585, his fief was increased by 2,600 koku in Takasago in Harima Province.
-In the sixth month, Tomonobu obeyed Hashiba Hidenaga by participating in the Conquest of Shikoku, toppling Kizu Castle in Awa Province.
+In the sixth month, Tomonobu obeyed Hashiba Hidenaga by participating in the Invasion of Shikoku, toppling Kizu Castle in Awa Province.
 In 1586, he was awarded 50,000 koku in Utazu in Sanuki Province.

 In 1587, after blunders committed by Sengoku Hidehisa at the Battle of Hetsugigawa, Tomonobu was appointed as his successor in the role of a commander.
 Under Hidenaga, he led 3,000 troops in the Conquest of Kyūshū.
 When, during an assault on Taka Castle in Hyūga Province, Nejirozaka fortress (defended by Miyabe Keijun) was attacked by reinforcements for the Shimazu clan, he urged Hidenaga to act with caution, and did not advance in support of the castle.
 However, owing to valiant fighting by a small contingent of reinforcements led by Tōdō Takatora, the Battle of Nejirozaka near Taka Castle in southern Hyūga Province ended in total victory for the Toyotomi army.
 In the latter stages of the battle, Tomonobu concluded it would be dangerous to make a sustained pursuit of the fleeing Shimazu forces, so restricted his commanders from engaging in a pursuit, missing a decisive opportunity to eliminate the Shimazu clan.
 This drew the ire of Hideyoshi, for which Tomonobu was scorned and, on 7/2, his landholdings were seized and he was ousted.